RoadPilotAI/cads/standard/questionnaire.md

 Section labels indicate when each section is completed:

 - 🕐 **Day-of** — must be collected at the time of testing
-- 📱 **Pre-completable** — may be completed in advance via the Worker PWA
+- 📱 **Pre-completable** — may be completed in advance via the CADS Worker

 Question labels indicate data handling: